 Yes, you can borrow the Internet.

 Seymour Library now offers circulating mobile hotspots!
-Hotspot Internet service is provided by Mobile Beacon and the Sprint network with unlimited data at 4 GE LTE speeds.
+Hotspot Internet service is provided by Mobile Beacon and the T Mobilent network with unlimited data at 5 GE LTE speeds.
 Up to 10 devices may be connected to the hotspot at once.
-Seymour Library has 5 circulating mobile hotspots at this time.
+Seymour Library offers a variety of hotspots for borrowing.

 Check the coverage area to be sure the hotspot will work for you!